Paula Pell

 Pell has produced, written, and performed in numerous TV series, including 30 Rock, A.P.
-Bio, Love, and Mapleworth Murders, and has worked as a writer for awards ceremonies like the Academy Awards, the Golden Globes and the MTV Video Music Awards.
+Bio, Love, and Mapleworth Murders, and has worked as a writer for awards ceremonies like the Academy Awards, the Golden Globes, and the MTV Video Music Awards.
 As a voiceover artist, she has voiced characters in Inside Out, Big Mouth, and Bless the Harts.
 Pell has also appeared in several films and TV series, including Sisters, Other People, and Wine Country.
-Since 2021, Pell has been a main cast member on the Peacock original series Girls5eva.
+From 2021 to 2024, Pell was a main cast member on the Peacock and Netflix original series Girls5eva.

-Biography
+Early life

-Born in Joliet, Illinois, Pell wanted to be an actor from an early age.
-She studied acting and visual art at Orlando's Seminole Community College and the University of Tennessee at Knoxville.
+Born in Joliet, Illinois, Pell wanted to be an actress from an early age.
+She studied acting and visual art at Orlando's Seminole State College of Florida and the University of Tennessee at Knoxville.
 She took a job at Walt Disney World, working in the nightclubs of the resort's adults-only Pleasure Island section.